TAMUSHPE/tamushpe-guides/docs/python/getting-started/what-is-programming.md

 ## Assembly Language

-<Highlight color="#25c2a0">Assembly Language</Highlight> is a solution to the issues explained above.
+<Highlight color="var(--ifm-color-primary)">Assembly Language</Highlight> is a solution to the issues explained above.
 Programmers can write code in a way that is closer to human language, and a program called an "assembler" will convert this assembly code into machine code for the computer to understand.
 This allows programmers to create software quicker and easier.

 Example:
 1. The assembly code written below adds three numbers (R1, R2, and R3).